Pittsburgh, PA skyline

-Pittsburgh, PA Crime Rate
+Pittsburgh, PA Crime Rate & Safety

-Higher crime than 84% of U.S. cities
+Higher crime than 83% of major U.S. cities

 Is Pittsburgh Safe?

-With an overall crime index of 143, Pittsburgh has a 43% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 197.
-However, safety varies dramatically by neighborhood, with areas like Bluff earning an A+ grade while Homewood West rates F.
+Pittsburgh has a crime rate that is 32% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 208.

 Crime Index Comparison